d-krupke/cpsat-primer/README.md

 heuristics.

-The problem with most meta-heuristics is, that they create for a given solution (pool) a number of explicit(!) neighbored solutions and selects from them the next solution (pool).
+The problem with most meta-heuristics is, that they create for a given solution (pool) a number of explicit(!) neighbored solutions and select from them the next solution (pool).
 As one has to explicitly construct these solutions, only a limited number can be considered.
 This number can be in the tens of thousands, but it has to be at a size where each of them can be looked at individually.
 Note that this is also true for sampling